developer-zebra/developer-zebra-site/src/emdk-for-android/7-4/guide/ec30_programming/index.md

 ### Embedded Tools

-The EC30 implements embedded tools&ndash;accessed through the "Power-off" Menu&ndash;as an aid to development and to allow a user to easily improve the UX for their individual use.
-The tools simplify changes to display size and font scaling.
+The EC30 implements embedded tools to simplify changes to display size and font scaling.
+Accessed through the "Power-off" menu, the tools are designed to aid developers and users to easily improve the UX for their individual use.

 <img alt="image" style="height:250px" src="embedded_apps.png"/>